shubhamjazz/TODO-APP/README.md

-In order to make the app work first install the dependencies by running the following command on your terminal command - npm install
+In order to make the app work first install the dependencies by running the following command on your terminal command --> npm install

-Now start the server by typing the following command node app.js |or| nodemon app.js
+Now start the server by typing the following command--> node app.js |or| nodemon app.js